t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 ## Connectivity Cost

-Some IoT deployments are not challenged by a constrained network bandwidth to the Cloud.
+Some IoT deployments may not face bandwidth constraints when uploading data to the Cloud.
-The fifth generation mobile networks (5G) and Wi-Fi 6 both theoretically top out at 10 gigabits per second (i.e., 4.5 terabytes per hour), which enables high-bandwidth uplinks.
+The fifth-generation mobile networks (5G) and Wi-Fi 6 both theoretically top out at 10 gigabits per second (i.e., 4.5 terabytes per hour), allowing for transfering uplink large amounts of data.
-However, the resulting cost for high-bandwidth connectivity to upload all data to the Cloud is unjustifiable and impractical for most IoT applications.
+However, the cost of maintaining countinuous high-bandwidth connectivity for such usage can be unjustifiable and impractical for most IoT applications.
-In some settings, e.g. in aeronautical communication, higher communication costs reduce the amount of data that can be practically uploaded even further.
+In some settings, e.g., in aeronautical communication, higher communication costs reduce the amount of data that can be practically uploaded even further.
+Minimizing reliance on high-bandwidth connectivity is therefore a requirement, e.g., by processing data at the edge and deriving summarized or actionable insights that can be transmitted to the Cloud.

 ## Resilience to Intermittent Services

-Many IoT devices such as sensors, data collectors, actuators, controllers, etc. have very limited hardware resources and cannot rely solely on their limited resources to meet all their computing and/or storage needs.
+Many IoT devices such as sensors, actuators, controllers, etc. have very limited hardware resources and cannot rely solely on their own resources to meet all their computing and/or storage needs.
 They require reliable, uninterrupted, or resilient services to augment their capabilities in order to fulfill their application tasks.
 This is hard and partly impossible to achieve with cloud services for systems such as vehicles, drones, or oil rigs that have intermittent network connectivity.
 The dual is also true, a cloud back-end might want to have a reading of the device even if it's currently asleep.